notqmail/notqmail.org/patches.md

 ## Let us help

-For your convenience, we've rebased several popular patches onto notqmail, each on its own git branch.
+For your convenience, we've rebased several popular patches onto notqmail, each on its own git branch:
-How to use:

-1. Make sure the first commit on the branch is identical to the patch you were trying to apply.
-2. Read the subsequent commits on the branch to see what we've changed and why.
-3. Diff the branch against `master`, and apply _that_ patch to notqmail.

-Please note that the patch branches are likely to be _re_-rebased from time to time (for instance, around notqmail release time).
-Take care when fetching these git branches, especially if you have local changes you need to preserve.

-## notqmail patch branches

 [[!table data="""
 Branch | Original Patch